almostengr/almostengrwebsite/docs/privacy.md

 ## Terms

-By accessing this website,[thealmostengineer.com](/), you agree to be bound and operate by the terms, conditions, and policies listed in this agreement.
+By accessing this website, [thealmostengineer.com](/), you agree to be bound and operate by the terms, conditions, and policies listed in this agreement.
 If you do not agree with the terms listed here, please discontinue use of this website.

 ## Disclaimer

-Information and resources that are provided The Almost Engineer website, are provided on an 'as is' basis.
-The Almost Engineer makes no warranties, expressed, written, or implied that the information provided on this website will work or is accurate.
+Information and resources that are provided Almost Engineer Services website, are provided on an 'as is' basis.
+Almost Engineer Services makes no warranties, expressed, written, or implied that the information provided on this website will work or is accurate.

 ## Website Visitors

-Like most website operators, The Almost Engineer collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
-The Almost Engineer’s purpose in collecting non-personally identifying information is to better understand how The Almost Engineer’s visitors use its website.
+Like most website operators, Almost Engineer Services collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
+Almost Engineer Services’s purpose in collecting non-personally identifying information is to better understand how Almost Engineer Services’s visitors use its website.

-The Almost Engineer also collects potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users leaving comments on its website.
-The Almost Engineer only discloses logged in user and commenter IP addresses under the same circumstances that it uses and discloses personally-identifying information as described below, except that blog commenter IP addresses and email addresses are visible and disclosed to the administrators of the blog where the comment was left.
+Almost Engineer Services also collects potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users leaving comments on its website.
+Almost Engineer Services only discloses logged in user and commenter IP addresses under the same circumstances that it uses and discloses personally-identifying information as described below, except that blog commenter IP addresses and email addresses are visible and disclosed to the administrators of the blog where the comment was left.

 ## Gathering of Personally-Identifying Information

-Certain visitors to The Almost Engineer’s websites choose to interact with The Almost Engineer in ways that require The Almost Engineer to gather personally-identifying information.
-The amount and type of information that The Almost Engineer gathers depends on the nature of the interaction.
-Those who engage in transactions with The Almost Engineer - by purchasing website development services, for example - are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
-In each case, The Almost Engineer collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with The Almost Engineer.
+Certain visitors to Almost Engineer Services’s websites choose to interact with The Almost Engineer in ways that require Almost Engineer Services to gather personally-identifying information.
+The amount and type of information that Almost Engineer Services gathers depends on the nature of the interaction.
+Those who engage in transactions with Almost Engineer Services - by purchasing website development services, for example - are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
+In each case, The Almost Engineer collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with Almost Engineer Services.
 The Almost Engineer does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.